 - as easy as Hill’48 and Keeler, but much more accurate

 FEA suppliers AutoForm, LS-DYNA, MSC Marc and Mentat, PAM-CRASH (ESI Group), PAM-STAMP (ESI Group) and Stampack Xpress have implemented Vegter (2017) in their software allowing you to use the same material models globally.
 The Abspoel & Scholting Forming Limit Curve is implemented in AutoForm.
 For other packages the data can be imported as tabulated data.

 Tata Steel offers Aurora Online to its valued customers to support fast evaluation of new products, to access advanced material cards for accurate simulations and to enable joint simulation projects.
-Click here to apply for access.
+To enquire about access, please email firstname.lastname@example.org.
 Information on how we process your data can be found in our privacy statement.

 Supported by experts in simulation/modelling